-Michael Messinger
+Michael T. Messinger

-Mr. Messinger is a Portfolio Manager and Principal at Redwood with seventeen years of experience in financial services.
+Mr. Messinger is a Portfolio Manager and Principal at Redwood with twenty years of experience in financial services.
+Mr. Messinger is responsible for overseeing the development, implementation, and live risk management of Redwood's investment strategies.
 Prior to launching Redwood in 2010, he served as a Regional Vice President for RiverSource Investments (now known as Columbia Management) from 2007 to 2010.
 Mr. Messinger also worked as a marketer with ING's investment management and insurance divisions from 2003 to 2007.
 Mr. Messinger began his career with UBS Wealth Management in 2000.
 Mr. Messinger holds a Bachelor's degree in Finance from the University of Arizona.

-Michael Cheung
+Michael T. Cheung

 Mr. Cheung is a Portfolio Manager and Senior Quantitative Analyst at Redwood.
 He has been with Redwood since 2013, and conducts research and macro analysis on current and prospective investments.
 His primary focus is on research, development, and testing of systematic investment strategies.
 He is also responsible for proprietary research software design and development, having experience working with a variety of programming languages and database structures.
 Mr. Cheung brings several years of quantitative investing experience; he was previously positioned as a head trader at a proprietary equities trading desk, responsible for overseeing both automated and discretionary trading systems.
+Prior to joining Redwood, Mr. Cheung was a quantitative trader at Coastal Trade Securities, LLC from 2010 to 2012 and at Agoge Capital, LLC from 2012 to 2013.
 Mr. Cheung studied quantitative economics and mathematics at the University of California, Irvine.